microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 ### Pipelining and Scheduling

-Ulysses-Offload employs a pipelined sequence chunking design to manage the memory and computational load efficiently.
+Ulysses-Offload employs sequence chunking and pipelined computation design to manage the memory and computational load efficiently.
 In traditional Transformer model, input (hidden state) tensor is projected to q, k, v tensors.
 Each of these tensors can be denoted *\[B, S, H, D\]*, where *B* is batch size, *S* is sequence length, *H* is number of heads and *D* is hidden